 Types of Records and Documents that Need to Be Held Long-Term

-Types of business records that need to be kept indefinitely include:
+Types of business records that you need to keep indefinitely include:

 - Articles of incorporation